Recensus/developer-docs/posts/customer.md

 Introduction
 ------------

-The customer contact API allows you to hook Recensus into your after sales process and schedule an email to be sent to a customer asking them to review the product(s) they purchased from your site.
+The customer contact API allows you to hook Recensus into your aftersales process and schedule an email to be sent to a customer asking them to review the product(s) they purchased from your site.

-When customers recieve the email they are prompted to click a link to leave feedback for the products they have purchased on recensus.com.
+When customers receive the email they are prompted to click a link to leave feedback for the products they have purchased on recensus.com.
 Shortly afterwards subject to validation the product reviews are displayed on the Recensus widget.